 Mohammad Sohrabi

-Applied lichenology is the practical and interdisciplinary branch of lichen science that explores how lichens and their biological, chemical, and ecological characteristics can be utilized to address real-world challenges.
-From biomonitoring air pollution to conserving cultural heritage, lichens have emerged as powerful tools for science, industry, and environmental management.
+Applied lichenology is the practical and interdisciplinary branch of lichen science that explores how the unique biological, chemical, and ecological properties of lichens can be harnessed to address real-world environmental and societal challenges.
+From biomonitoring air pollution to conserving cultural heritage, lichens have emerged as powerful allies in science, industry, and environmental management.

-Lichens are sensitive to environmental changes, especially air quality and climate shifts, making them ideal bioindicators.
-They are widely used in environmental monitoring programs to assess pollution levels, track ecological health, and evaluate the impacts of urbanization and industrial activities.
-Their responses to pollutants like sulfur dioxide, heavy metals, and nitrogen compounds provide valuable data that inform public policy and conservation strategies.
+Lichens are exceptionally sensitive to environmental changes—particularly in air quality, pollution, and climate—making them ideal bioindicators.
+They are widely used in environmental monitoring programs to assess pollution levels, track ecosystem health, and measure the impacts of urbanisation and industrialisation.
+Their physiological responses to sulfur dioxide, heavy metals, and nitrogen compounds provide critical insights that inform environmental policy and conservation planning.

-This webpage serves as a gateway into the world of applied lichenology, showcasing its relevance across environmental sciences, conservation, public health, and industry.
-Whether you're a researcher, environmental consultant, cultural heritage professional, or policy-maker, you’ll find here a hub of knowledge and resources dedicated to the practical applications of lichen science.
+This webpage serves as a gateway into the world of applied lichenology, highlighting its growing relevance across environmental science, public health, cultural conservation, and biotechnology.
+Whether you are a researcher, consultant, heritage professional, or policy-maker, you will find here a hub of knowledge, tools, and inspiration for applying lichen science to the challenges of the 21st century.

 Lichens in Bioprospecting and Drug Discovery Pipelines